Editor's note: This story has been updated to include additional details and comments

 In a nutshell

-Enrollment in CTE programs in CFISD has increased by almost 3,000 students in the last six years, according to annual district data.
+Enrollment in career and technical education programs in Cy-Fair ISD has increased by almost 3,000 students in the last six years, according to annual district data.
 In the 2024-25 school year, 40,000 students across the district were enrolled in CTE courses.

-Chief Academic Officer Tonya Goree said this is in part because high school students are taking advantage of the chance to obtain industry-recognized certifications at a lower cost, which allows them to enter the workforce right after graduation.
+Chief Academic Officer Tonya Goree said this is in part because high school students are taking advantage of the chance to obtain industry recognized certifications at a lower cost, which allow them to enter the work force right after graduation.

-The average cost of a post-secondary cosmetology program ranges $13,000 to $20,000, Goree said, but CFISD students can complete the training for free.
-Students who take certification exams have to pay an exam fee, the cost of which varies depending on the program.
+For example, the average cost of a post-secondary cosmetology program ranges from $13,000 to $20,000, Goree said, but CFISD students can complete the training for free with exception of the final exam cost.

 CFISD offers over 30 programs of study, including: